What are ultra-processed foods and how to eat less of them

 Reading food labels is the easiest way to spot ultra-processed foods.
 “If you spot a lengthy ingredient list with multiple unrecognisable or unfamiliar ingredients, you’re likely looking at an ultra-processed food,” Christina says.

-Generally speaking, the more removed a food is from its natural state, the less nutritionally valuable it is for you.
 Next, take a look at the use-by or best-before date – ultra-processed foods are designed to have a long shelf life.

 So, while choosing ultra-processed foods can seem like an easy win when convenience is important, it’s worth taking the time to find a fresh alternative.
-And nothing beats the taste or packs the nutritional punch of fresh fruit, vegetables, nuts and wholegrains like oats and rice.
+And nothing beats the taste or packs the nutritional punch of fresh fruit, vegetables, nuts and whole grains like oats and rice.

 10 healthy swaps for processed food